simonangel-fong/Note_Humber/2nd/Database_Pgm_Using_Java/JDBC/jdbc.md

   - Using the `JDBC` API, applications written in the Java programming language can **execute** SQL statements, **retrieve** results, **present** data in a user-friendly interface, and **propagate changes** back to the database.
   - The `JDBC` API can also be used to interact with **multiple** data sources.

+- `JDBC` is the standard API for **database-independent connectivity** between Java programming language and a wide range of databases-SQL databases and other tabular data sources, such as spreadsheets or flat files.
+  - JDBC is the **trademark name** instead of an acronym.

 ![JDBC01](./pic/jdbc01.png)

 - `JDBC` drivers are database specific and are normally provided by the database vendors.